exilesprx/yellow-lab/README.md

 ## Description

-* A small compact library for Ajax (currently only supports GET and POST) and JSONP requests.
+* A small and simple library for Ajax and JSONP requests.
-*
+ * Currently only supports GET and POST when using the built in retreive function.

+### Notes

-* This library is specifically designed to be consumed by browserify or any other dependency
-* bundle that supports "require".
-This library does not conform to UMD (Univeral Module Definition)
+* This library is specifically designed to be consumed by browserify, webpack, or any other bundler that supports "require".
+This library does not conform to UMD (Univeral Module Definition) for simplicity reasons.
-* for simplicity reasons.
-The library has a very small footprint for that reason.

-## Usage
+## Examples

 ```
 #!javascript